 5. High Risk of The Barbell Falling Out of Hands

 One of the dangerous consequences of the suicide grip is that there is a high risk that the barbell can slip from the hands.
-The thumb acts as a locking mechanism on the barbell when it’s wrapped underneath.
-Without the thumb involved, the barbell can fall off the base of the palm more easily.
+When wrapped underneath, the thumb acts as a locking mechanism on the barbell.
+In a thumbless grip bench press, the barbell can fall off the base of the palm more easily.

 A number of years back, I randomly used the suicide grip as it did feel comfortable, immediately.
 There was no reason I gripped the bar this way on this occasion, but I can agree here with anyone who has that initial reaction.